Db

 Also available:

-Connection is done by database Drivers, which are stored in the Codeception\Lib\Driver
+Connection is done by database drivers, which are stored in the Codeception\Lib\Driver

 namespace.

-if you run into problems loading dumps and cleaning databases.
+Check out the drivers if you run into problems loading dumps and cleaning databases.

 modules: